 “I can just google it”.
 I said to myself.
 That works until you can’t google it.
-When the grid goes down, when the lights go out, internet searches won’t be there at a click of a mouse anymore.
-If you don’t have an already-built collection of survival preparedness books, you’re left with a potential life-threatening situation.
+When the grid goes down, when the lights go out, internet searchers won’t be there at a click of a mouse anymore.
+If you don’t have an already-built collection of survival preparedness books, you’re left with a potentially life-threatening situation.
 Be prepared, have access to the right books at your disposal so when you need specific information in an emergency, it’s within feet from you.

 Keep in mind, when we’re talking about building our survival library, we’re recommending physical books.
 Hard copies of materials for survival and grid-down scenarios.